eclipse-kura/kura/_posts/dev/2014-11-15-bluetooth-le-example.md

 * Reads data from all the sensors onboard and writes the values in the log file

-{% include alerts.html message="The Legacy Bluetooth LE Example doesn't support TI SensorTag firmware version above 1.20" %}
+{% include alerts.html message="The Legacy Bluetooth LE Example supports TI SensorTag CC2541 (all firmware versions) and CC2650 (firmware version above 1.20)" %}

 ## Develop the BLE Bundle